Hellmuth Stachel

 Pre-registration, audit-trail hash chains, amendment-of-record discipline as methodology - and why they're load-bearing for credible computational research when the result is going to inform regulatory decisions.

-How to run fourteen-plus projects without diluting any of them, and what the methodology contribution looks like when it ties the portfolio together rather than appearing as a project alongside the others.
+How to run a multi-domain portfolio without diluting any part of it, and what the methodology contribution looks like when it ties the work together rather than appearing as a project alongside the others.

 Attributable to Vincent.
 Use as-is or as starting points; reach out via the press form if you want a fresh quote on a specific angle.